 But then I thought about it.
 This likely describes most people.
 Financial geeks like me are the aberration.
 Sane people don’t want to be bothered.
 So is there a simple way for folks who have better things to do with their time?

 Yep, there is.
-Below is what I created for her, and she’ll get better results with it than most active money managers.
+Below is what I created for her, and she’ll get better results with it than the vast majority active money managers.

 The simple path to wealth